gwu-libraries/sfm-ui/_posts/2017-05-18-twitter-policy-change.md

 excerpt: "On May 18, Twitter announced changes to its Developer Policy that has significant impacts for researchers and archivists.
 The goal of this blog post is to describe the change and its implications."
 ---

+**Update**: On May 22, Twitter issued an [update/clarification](https://twittercommunity.com/t/policy-update-clarification-research-use-cases/87566) on the policy change.
+Read the entire statement from Twitter, but the crux is:

+> Researchers affiliated with an academic institution accredited by a member of the Council for Higher Education Accreditation remain able to share an unlimited number of Tweet IDs for non-commercial research purposes, subject to all of the other provisions and rules of the Developer Policy and Agreement.

+While the attempt to define a researcher is a bit awkward, the intent is clear: to enable continued work with Twitter datasets by researchers and archivists.

+It is evident that Twitter was listening and does value the academic research that is done with Twitter data.
+It further hightlights the need for our communities to proactively engage with Twitter as a "good partner".

 **Clarification**: I'm terrible with dates.
 Earlier versions of this post had incorrect information on when this was announced and when it goes into effect.
 This version is correct.

 Because of the prominent role that Twitter plays in the social, political, and cultural discourse of contemporary society, activity on Twitter has increasingly become the subject of research across a wide array of disciplines and the focus of collecting by archival organizations concerned with preserving the historical record.
 On May 17 Twitter announced a changed in their [Developer Policy](https://dev.twitter.com/overview/terms/agreement-and-policy) to go in effect on June 18 that significantly impacts both of those activities.
 The goal of this blog post is to describe the change and its implications.